When Do I Get to Sing 'My Way'

-"When Do I Get to Sing 'My Way'" is a song by American pop duo Sparks, released on October 17, 1994, by Logic Records as the first single from their sixteenth studio album, Gratuitous Sax & Senseless Violins (1994).
+"When Do I Get to Sing 'My Way'" is a song by American pop duo Sparks, released on October 17, 1994, by Logic Records, as the first single from their sixteenth studio album, Gratuitous Sax & Senseless Violins (1994).
 Written and produced by brothers Russell and Ron Mael of Sparks, the song references Frank Sinatra's 1969 signature song "My Way" and was a number-seven hit in Germany.
 In the United States, it reached number nine on the Billboard Dance Club Play chart, and it was also a top 40 hit in the United Kingdom.
 The song was re-released the following year, this time peaking at number 32 on the UK singles chart.
 Its accompanying music video was directed by Sophie Muller, depicting the band in a 1940s black-and-white Hollywood film noir style.

 Chart performance

 "When Do I Get to Sing 'My Way'" was a hit on the chart in several European countries, reaching the top 10 in Germany, where it peaked at number seven.
 It is also their highest charting single in Germany.
 Additionally, it peaked within the top 20 in Belgium (12) and Finland (17), and the top 30 in Switzerland (22).
 In the UK, the single was reissued on May 1, 1995, and peaked at number 32 in its second run on the UK singles chart, on May 14.
 On the European Hot 100 Singles, it reached number 49 in March 1995.
-Outside Europe, it was successful on the US Billboard Dance Club Play chart, where it peaked at number 9.
+Outside Europe, it was successful on the US Billboard Dance Club Play chart, where it peaked at number nine and in Israel, where it reached number seven.